 Exposures to currency exchange rates arise from the group's international purchases, which are primarily denominated in USD.
-The group uses foreign currency derivative contracts to hedge foreign exchange risk which are recorded at fair value over OCI.
+The group uses foreign currency derivative contracts to hedge foreign exchange risk which are recorded at fair value over OČI.

 At 31.
-December 2021, the group had future contracts for 100% of the anticipated USD cash flow for a period of 12 months.
-The Group has adopted IFRS 9 and uses hedge accounting, see note 23 for further information.
+December 2022, the group had future contracts for 100% of the anticipated USD cash flow for a period of 11 months.
+The Group has adopted IFRS 9 and uses hedge accounting, see note 22 for further information.

 The following table illustrates the sensitivity on the company's financial instruments of a 10% change in USD against the Norwegian and Swedish kroner based on the year-end fair value of the instruments with all other variables (e.g. changes of prices on products sold) held constant.
-Se note 23 for information about the effect on Other reserves.
+Due to the Groups hedging strategy, the change in fair value on unrealized forward contracts are recognised through OCI, and any gain/loss in P&L upon realization is offset against currency effects on the the hedged object.
+Se note 22 for more information.

-At 31 December 2021 +10% change -10% change Effect on OCI (FX derivatives NOK/USD) 29,136 -29,136 Effect on OCI (FX derivatives SEK/USD) 16,169 -16,169 At 31 December 2020 +10% change -10% change At 31 December 2020 Effect on OCI (FX derivatives NOK/USD) +10% change 35,973 -10% change -35,973
+At 31 December 2022 +10% change -10% change Effect on OCI (FX derivatives NOK/USD) 40,109 -40,109 Effect on OCI (FX derivatives SEK/USD) 21,637 -21,637 At 31 December 2021 +10% change -10% change At 31 December 2021 Effect on OCI (FX derivatives NOK/USD) +10% change 29,136 -10% change -29,136